-As soon as you put food in your mouth, your stomach begins to release gastric juice.
-This liquid mixture will help dissolve food once it reaches the stomach and begins the digestion process.
+As soon as you put food in your mouth, your stomach releases gastric juice.
+This liquid mixture will help dissolve food once it reaches the stomach and begins digestion.

 How does your body make gastric juice?

 The food that you chew and swallow is called a bolus.
-This mixes with gastric juices secreted by special glands found in the lining of the stomach.
+This mixes with gastric juices secreted by special glands found in the stomach lining.

 They include the cardiac glands in the upper part of the stomach, the oxyntic glands in the main body of the stomach, and the pyloric glands in the antrum or the lowest part of the stomach.

-Each of the glands contains cells that produce specific components that together are called gastric juices.
+Each of the glands contains cells that produce specific components called gastric juices.

-Neck cells secrete bicarbonate and mucus, parietal cells secrete hydrochloric acid, main cells secrete pepsinogen, and enteroendocrine cells secrete various hormones.
+Neck cells secrete bicarbonate and mucus, parietal cells secrete hydrochloric acid, central cells secrete pepsinogen, and enteroendocrine cells secrete various hormones.

 However, not all glands in the stomach contain all types of cells.